JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 This array approach works and I used it for a while but has some downsides.
 - You need to loop over the whole array a lot to find all the pieces you care about
-- Sliding pieces like rooks, bishops, and queens require you to "walk" each direction which takes time (this will matter a lot doing move generation)
+- Sliding pieces like rooks, bishops, and queens require you to "walk" each direction which takes time (this will matter a lot during move generation)
 - Its not the cool option I'll explain in a second